BennyMurray/heated-ai-valry/README.md

 # Heated-Ai-valry

-Create outputs that survive scrutiny — two agents attack each other until only the strongest ideas remain.
+Have a question worth getting right?
+A document that can't afford a flaw?
+Don't trust a single pass — let two agents destroy it until what's left is the best version possible.

+# How it works
-One agent (the Maximiser) pushes for boldness, impact, and ambition.
-The other (the Skeptic) demands evidence, correctness, and feasibility.
-They produce independent versions, surface disagreements, then resolve them across multiple rounds until consensus or exhaustion.
+😠 One agent (the Maximiser) pushes for boldness, impact, and ambition.

+😧 The other (the Skeptic) demands evidence, correctness, and feasibility.

+🗣️For N rounds, each agent produces an independent answer and viciously critique one another.

+⚖️ A battle-tested consensus is reached.

 ## Usage